A variational quantum algorithm for entanglement quantification

 The difficulty in quantifying entanglement arises from the intricate nature of mixed-state entanglement~\cite{Bengtsson}.
 Unlike pure states, where measures such as the von Neumann entropy of subsystems provide a straightforward characterization, mixed-state entanglement lacks a universally accepted measure that is both computable and operationally meaningful, with several measures being introduced from convex roof and distance-based constructions~\cite{Plenio, Guhne, Horodecki}.
 Among these measures, the Bures measure of entanglement~\cite{Vedral97, Streltsov, Bromley}, defined from the Bures metric, provides a distance-based measure to quantify entanglement.
 However, as with the other entanglement measures, calculating the Bures entanglement involves solving an optimization problem over the set of separable mixed states, a task that is computationally prohibitive for large systems.

 On the other hand, variational quantum algorithms (VQAs)\cite{CEREZO_vqa} have established themselves as versatile and promising tools for tackling complex problems in quantum information science, particularly in the context of Noisy Intermediate-Scale Quantum (NISQ) devices \cite{Bharti}.
 By leveraging a hybrid approach that combines parameterized quantum circuits with classical optimizers, these algorithms exhibit resilience to certain types of noise and adaptability to a wide range of problems.
 This flexibility has enabled successful applications in areas such as quantum simulation \cite{Bauer}, solving linear systems \cite{Harrow}, and quantum machine learning \cite{Hur_2022,Perez_Salinas,Li_2023,Fan_2023,Sagingalieva_2023}.
-Notably, VQAs have also been explored as viable approaches for entanglement quantification \cite{Chen}, with proposals ranging from variational estimation of logarithmic negativity \cite{Wang} to algorithms for quantum steering detection \cite{Philip} and variational determination of the geometric measure of entanglement while avoiding barren plateaus \cite{Zambrano}.
+Notably, VQAs have also been explored as viable approaches for entanglement quantification \cite{Chen}, with proposals ranging from variational estimation of logarithmic negativity \cite{Wang} to algorithms for quantum steering detection \cite{Philip} and variational determination of the geometric measure of entanglement~\cite{Moller22} while avoiding barren plateaus \cite{Zambrano}.